banner-ecuador

 The University of Toronto will offer one course in Ecuador, worth one full-year credit.
 The course has limited space and is contingent on adequate enrolment.
 Students will be in classes or on field trips every day, including weekends, except for travel days and some (minimal) free time during the program.
 Where possible, students will be involved in group research projects.

-Admission to the course is contingent on successful completion of a Swim test, to be taken in January 2024.
+Admission to the course requires proof of swimming proficiency.
 Please see the Program Overview page for details.

 ENV395Y0 Special Topics Field Course: the ‘Enchanted Isles’ - Ecology, Geography and History on the Galápagos Islands